nirvicregmi/nirvicregmi/README.md

 ![Nirvic's Header](https://media.giphy.com/media/l3q2K5jinAlChoCLS/giphy.gif)

-I'm a passionate full-stack developer from Nepal, with experience in building dynamic and responsive web applications.
+I'm a passionate full-stack developer from Nepal, with experience in building dynamic and responsive web and mobile applications.
 I love working on challenging projects, exploring new technologies, and pushing the boundaries of what’s possible.

 ---